AZBrandCanada/azTerm/README.md

 ## One-Line Install (Pipe to Bash)

-Run this single command in your terminal to automatically download, compile, and install AZTerm with full desktop integration:
+Run this command in your terminal to automatically compile, install, and configure AZTerm with full desktop integration:

 ```bash
 curl -sSL https://raw.githubusercontent.com/AZBrandCanada/azTerm/main/install.sh | bash